Literature: Mozart and the Wolf Gang book launch

 - 6:00 pm

-Join us for an evening of music and literature as we launch Anthony Burgess’s Mozart and the Wolf Gang, the seventh book in the ground-breaking series The Irwell Edition Of The Works Of Anthony Burgess.
+Join us for an evening of music and literature as we launch Anthony Burgess’s Mozart and the Wolf Gang, the seventh volume in the ground-breaking Irwell Edition of the Works of Anthony Burgess.

-This new critical Irwell Edition includes with analysis from Alan Shockley, noted musicologist and first-class literary critic, enabling this work’s significance to be assessed by a new generation of readers and scholars.
+This new critical edition includes analysis from the editor Alan Shockley, a noted musicologist and first-class literary critic, enabling the work’s significance to be assessed by a new generation of readers and scholars.

-Along with introducing you to the book, we will entertain you with a programme of musical works by Alan Shockley, featuring Richard Casey on piano and Jacob Lay on violin.
+As well as introducing you to the book, we will entertain you with a programme of musical works by the late Alan Shockley, featuring Richard Casey on piano and Jacob Lay on violin.
 The event will include a wine reception, in which we will raise a glass to Alan, a friend and supporter of the Anthony Burgess Foundation who sadly passed away in 2020.

 Copies of the book will be on sale on the night.
 Full musical programme to be listed shortly.
 Tickets are free, with an optional donation to the Burgess Foundation.